posm/OpenMapKitServer/docs/submit-changesets.md

 be retried.
 If you do have a conflict in your data.
 You can resubmit it by fixing the OSM XML and removing the `conflict.json` file from the submission directory.

+Currently the UI does not give detailed updates on the progress of the submission job, however, you can find that in the log output of OpenMapKit Server.
+On a POSM installation, that log can be found in [`/var/log/omk-server.log`](https://github.com/AmericanRedCross/posm-build/blob/beb7aed9adf469151c1d60be4193afc285c0b687/kickstart/etc/omk-server.upstart#L29)